meleshkevich/star-db/README.md

   With this StarDB App one can:

--
+- Explore Star Wars universe with featured People, Planets and Starships details;
+- Learn about random planet details in the app Header;
+- Get loged-in on a `Login` simulation page and see hidden content on `Secret` page;
+- Featured pictures are provided via API from [Star Wars Visual Guide] (https://starwars-visualguide.com/#/);
+- Featured details are provided via API from [The Star Wars API] (https://swapi.dev/about);
+- Throw an Error with `Throw Error` button to simulate UI error behavior;
+- Simulate getting data from mock server with `Change Service` button for testing;

 --------------------------------------------
-This is a study project to learn basic React concepts:
+This is a study project to learn React concepts and functionality:
 - React SPA structure
+- Basic styling with CSS, Bootstrap and Bootstrap Themes
 - JSX
 - Components
 - State
 - Props
-- Basic styling with CSS, Bootstrap and styled-component
+- Fetch API
+- Error Boundry
+- Loading indicators
+- Higher Order Components
+- React Router

 --------------------------------------------
 To run this project locally: